kgiannis/multichain_client_java/README.md

 public void toString(Class<? extends Annotation> clazz)
 ```
 inside ObjResp class.
-Since we have already tag all the properties inside ObjResp class it is easy to get them by searching for the annotation we are passing.
+Since we have already tag all the properties inside ObjResp class with our custom annotations it is easy to get those properties by searching for the annotation class we are passing as parameter.
 So **GetInfo.class** here will look only for those properties that have the **@GetInfo** annotation and will return them so we can print them.

 ### Example 3 - No Parameters, Response as List of objects of type ObjResp ###
 Same as previous examples but this time we are calling method _getObjectListResponse_ and we are expecting to get a list of objects of type ObjResp.
 An API method to demonstrate it is the **'liststreams'** method.
+The response will be of type List<ObjResp>.

 ### Example 4 - With Parameters, Response as String ###
 In this example we are passing an ArrayList with all the necessary parameters for the API call.
-An API method to demonstrate is is the **'create'** method which creates a stream and returns a HASH code upon successful completion.
+An API method to demonstrate this functionality is the **'create'** method which creates a stream and returns a HASH code upon successful completion.

 First create the parameters you need for the API call and add them to the ArrayList
 ```